johnath/beep/DEVELOPMENT.md

 produce beeps.

-This leaves one to sort out the software side of it, which gets us back to the issue that only root is allowed to touch the GPIO pins, but `beep` should also run as a non-root user without the potential for setuid or sudo facilitated security holes.
+This leaves one to sort out the software side of it, which gets us back to the issue that only root is allowed to touch the Raspberry Pi GPIO pins, but `beep` should also run as a non-root user without the potential for setuid or sudo facilitated security holes.

 Options:

   * Leave beeps to the root user only who can access the GPIO pins.

+    Not realistic.

-  * Add a priviledge `beep-daemon` to handle the beeping, and have a non-priviledge `beep` contact the beep daemon in some manner to do the actual beeping.
+  * Add a priviledged `beep-daemon` to handle the beeping, and have a non-priviledge `beep` contact the beep daemon in some manner to do the actual beeping.